ramblingsofadev/docs/configuration.md

 ```

 Here's the best part of how Aphiria was built - there's nothing special about Aphiria-provided components.
 You can [write your own components](#adding-custom-components) to be just as powerful and easy to use as Aphiria's.

+Another great thing about Aphiria's application builders is that they allow you to abstract away the runtime of your application (eg PHP-FPM or Swoole) without having to touch your domain logic.
+We'll get into more details on how to do this [below](#custom-applications).

 <h3 id="modules">Modules</h3>